Actindo-AG/Documentation/Channels/UserInterface/08a_Connections.md

 ![Edit settings](../../Assets/Screenshots/Channels/Settings/Connections/Settings.png "[Edit settings]")

 The settings can only be configured after the connection has been established.
 The fields displayed vary depending on the driver installed.
+Some drivers have no settings and, therefore, this tab is not displayed.

-[comment]: <> (Verweis auf unterschiedliche Drivers für Settings?)
+  > [Info] For driver-specific settings, see the corresponding file in the [Integration](../Integration/00_Integration.md) chapter.

 - [SAVE]
   Click this button to save any changes made.

   > [Info] If no settings are available for the selected connection, the notice *There are no settings available* is displayed.

 ## Create view